DannieBGoode/opensx70/_posts/2020/08/2020-08-27-the-i-question.md

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2020/06/optoflw-1.jpg)
 ![Fire image]({{site.url}}/{{site.baseurl}}img/2020/06/optoflw-2.jpg)

-The idea, is always more or less the same, some sort of pogo-ping, spring loaded connectors, make contact to the test points under the camera.
+The idea, is always more or less the same, some sort of pogo-pins, spring loaded connectors, make contact to the test points under the camera.
 Of course you need to remove the skin and make the holes in the proper location.

 This is similar to the design by the [legendary Matt Widmann](https://2ndshotsx70.blogspot.com/2017/11/batteries-not-included-not-movie-with.html?m=0)

-It is available for download [here](https://www.thingiverse.com/thing:3987977) in thingyverse.
+It is available for download [here](https://www.thingiverse.com/thing:3987977) in Thingiverse.

 PROS: snap on, user regular batteries, can use rechargeables, it is free.
 CONS: need to modify the skin, make some holes, connection to the test points might be fidgety?